LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

   source_system_name       NOT NULL
   component_instance_name  NOT NULL
   ingestion_time           NOT NULL

   exchange_code
   symbol_code              NOT NULL   // designated identifier
   symbol_type

   price                    NOT NULL
   price_unit               NOT NULL
   size                     NOT NULL
   size_unit                NOT NULL

-  side                     NOT NULL   // ask or bid level                    NOT NULL   // 1 to n where n is the maximum streamed level max_level                NOT NULL   // this is n at the time of streaming l2_time                  NOT NULL   // designated timestamp open_interest open_interest_unit
+  side                     NOT NULL   // bid or ask level                    NOT NULL   // 1..n max_level                NOT NULL   // n at stream time

+  l2_time                  NOT NULL   // designated event timestamp

+  event_ref                NOT NULL   // stable event identity (hash of canonical base columns)

+  open_interest
+  open_interest_unit
 }

 ```

 Sometimes we might be streaming indicators or computed values from the source which would be expensive to compute ourselves or is precisely the reason why we use that source.
 In that case these computations which we view as indicators are stored in a separate category schema, this keeps row duplication minimal, since a source row with multiple indicators for a symbol only duplicates these category rows and not the others.
 If we want to join downstream in ClickHouse, this should not be problematic if we ensure that the ingestion tables are ordered by (source_system_name, symbol_identifier, designated_timestamp) where the designated timestamp might be tick_time or l2_time or release_time, then ClickHouse can use merge join which completes the join in O(n+m) where n,m are the sizes of the joined tables.